 Additional Markdown and Non-Standard Features¶

-The editor and viewer also support markdown standard hard line breaks, and preserves non-breaking spaces if running with Qt 5.9 or higher.
+The editor and viewer also support markdown standard hard line breaks, and preserve non-breaking spaces if running with Qt 5.9 or higher.
 For older versions, the non-breaking spaces are lost when the document is saved.
-This is unfortunately hard-coded in the Qt text editor.
+This is unfortunately hard-coded into the Qt text editor.

 - A hard line break can be achieved by leaving two or more spaces at the end of the line.
 This is standard markdown syntax.
-Alternatively, the user can press CtrlK, Return to insert this type of space.
+Alternatively, the user can press CtrlK, Return to insert this type of line break.

 - A non-breaking space can be inserted with CtrlK, Space.

 - Thin spaces are also supported, and can be inserted with CtrlK, ShiftSpace.